ENVS eCore Courses

 Opposite each course title are three numbers such as 3-2-4.
 The first number indicates the number of regular classroom hours for the course each week; the second number indicates the number of laboratory hours per week; and the third number indicates the hours of credit awarded for the successful completion of the course.
 Listed in parentheses at the end of each course description is the term(s) that the course is normally offered.
 F=Fall, S=Spring, and M=Summer.

 The college reserves the right to cancel or delete any course with insufficient enrollment.

 ENVS 2202.
 Environmental Sciences.
 3-0-3 Units.

-Environmental Science, the study of interactions between humans and the environment, is an interdisciplinary course integrating principles from biology, chemistry, ecology, geology, and non-science disciplines.
+Environmental Science, the study of interactions between humans and the environment, is an interdisciplinary science course that integrates principles from biology, chemistry, ecology, geology, and non-science disciplines.
 Issues of local, regional, and global concern will be used to help students explain scientific concepts and analyze practical solutions to complex environmental problems.
-Emphasis is placed on the study of ecosystems, human population growth, energy, pollution, and other environmental issues and important environmental regulations.
+Emphasis is placed on the study of ecosystems, human population growth, energy, pollution, and other environmental issues as well as important environmental regulations.
 Students should not take ENVS 2202 if they have taken BIOL 1105K, only one course can apply toward program requirements.
 Prerequsite: ENGL 0999 unless exempt.